 If your website has pages with content regarding job posts – this is where the JobPosting Schema type comes in.
 Fortunately, taking advantage of JobPosting Schema on any number of pages on your website couldn’t be easier than it is with the help of Rank Math.

-How to Add JobPosting Schema Markup to Your Posts/Pages
+1 How to Add JobPosting Schema Markup to Your Posts/Pages

-In this tutorial, we’ll walk you through how to use the JobPosting Schema type on a post or page as well as the various available settings for it – let’s get started:
+In this tutorial, we’ll walk you through how to use the JobPosting Schema type on a post or page, as well as the various available settings for it – let’s get started:

-1 Edit Your Post or Page
+1.1 Edit Your Post or Page

-To add the HowTo Schema Type first head to the edit page for that post, by clicking Edit as shown below:
+To add the JobPosting Schema Type, first head to the edit page for that post by clicking Edit as shown below:

-2 Open Rank Math In The Gutenberg Sidebar
+1.2 Open Rank Math In the Gutenberg Sidebar

 Click on the Rank Math SEO icon that displays alongside this post/page’s SEO score to open the SEO settings for this page.

-Or alternatively, click the three vertical dots in the top right-hand corner of the edit page and selecting Rank Math in the Plugins section – as shown below:
+Or alternatively, click the three vertical dots in the top right-hand corner of the edit page and select Rank Math in the Plugins section – as shown below:

-3 Navigate to the Schema Settings for This Post/Page
+1.3 Navigate to the Schema Settings for This Post/Page

-4 Navigate to Rank Math’s Schema Builder
+1.4 Navigate to Rank Math’s Schema Builder

 Click on Use to open the Schema Builder.